 We get it.
 It can be hard to position your nonprofit in such a way that people would want to become a member.

-This section will focus on a membership growth strategy which helps you acquire new members.
-So, how do you attract members to your organization?
+This section will focus on a membership growth strategy that helps you acquire new members.
+So, how to increase membership in nonprofit organizations?
 Consider these tactics to increase membership in your nonprofit organization.

 Leverage your current membership base

 Seeking advice from your current member base is one of the ways to retain your current members and draw in new members.
 Your existing member base and your membership retention strategies can help you in ways you may not even have thought of if approached in the right way.